Airborne virus transmission under different weather conditions: Summary and Discussions

 An infected person emits droplets of varying sizes.
-In the present work we found that the smaller droplets can also be created by the mechanism of evaporation (see also~\cite{FanLia}).
-The smaller droplets can also be created by by fragmentation ~\cite{xuwang}.
-It is found that droplets of smaller size evaporates and create aerosols, smaller the sizes quicker they evaporate.
+In addition to direct emission, smaller droplets can be created by the mechanism of evaporation (see also~\cite{FanLia}) and fragmentation ~\cite{xuwang}.
+It is found that droplets of smaller size evaporate to create aerosols, smaller the sizes quicker they evaporate.
 Isolated virus generated by the process of evaporation can survive in the air for more than an hour~\cite{swxong}.
 The evolution of these droplets will be controlled by the diffusive forces and such droplets may remain suspended in the air for hours.
 However, it has also been reported~\cite{jama} that a multi-phase turbulent gas cloud is produced along with the droplets at the time of coughing and sneezing.
 The droplets within the envelope of this gas cloud may evade evaporation and prolong their survivability as isolated droplets.
-Droplets of larger size (say, 100 $\mu$m) can travel a distance as large as 3.6 meter in indoor condition and even more in outdoor condition if the wind flow velocity is large.
+Droplets of larger size (say, 100 $\mu$m) can travel a distance as large as 3.6 meter in indoor condition (for the flow profile defined above) and even more in outdoor condition ({\it i.e.} constant flow velocity) if the wind flow is strong.
 It is appropriate to mention at this juncture that the intermediate size droplets are very sensitive to the weather conditions.
 The climatic conditions determines whether the intermediate size droplets will settle in the ground under the action of gravity or evaporate to aerosol.
 This indicates that the weather condition play crucial role in deciding the severity of spreading of the infection.
-Therefore, the use of mask and face shield should be used to prevent the virus ~\cite{Howard,pnas,verma}.
+Therefore, the mask and face shield should be used to prevent the virus ~\cite{Howard,pnas,verma}.
 The maintenance of ventilation in indoor situation is also very crucial to avoid the infection~\cite{NSen,SBathula}.
-The maintenance of only a social distance of 2 meter as norm to avoid the virus is not corroborated by the present investigation because the aerosol created by the evaporation may remained suspended in the air for more than an hour.
-The impact of diffusion, represented by the term $\xi(t)$ appearing in the right hand side of Eq.~\ref{eq2} on droplets of smaller of size, say $5 \mu$m or less is more important.
-However, the impact of diffusion on larger droplets is insignificant.